marcus-pham/master-automation-with-python/book/file_directory.md

 copy_files_with_extension('source', 'destination', 'txt')
 ```

 After running, inside `destination` will have copied file.
+That it, mission accomplished.

 ![](images/2019-07-29_14-22-30.png)